• Skip to primary navigation

 When there’s pain, other parts of the body pay the price

-The same result is true for dogs too.
+The same result is true for dogs, too.
 Compensatory injury in dogs is a well-known phenomenon.
-For example, it is reported that once a dog ruptures a cruciate ligament in one knee (sadly, a common dog injury), he has about a 60% greater chance of doing the same in the other knee within about a year.
+For example, it is reported that once a dog ruptures a cruciate ligament in one knee (sadly, a common dog injury), he or she has about a 60% greater chance of doing the same in the other knee within about a year.

 It makes perfect sense.
 Think about all the extra work that the “good” knee has to do, while the dog shifts weight off of the “bad” knee.
-Often, like my foot, the body pays a price for that.
+Often, like with my foot and knee, the body pays a price for that.

 Dog with sling showing that cruciate ligament rupture is a prime example of compensatory injury in dogs